 The City of New Haven has a “Smart Cycling Handbook”which covers local and State rules and regulations, has maps, and provides other important information such as hand signals, bike gear, how to avoid an accident, bicycle maintenance, and more.

-If you're comfortable on a bike but are unsure of which route to take, fill out the Commuter Counseling form to receive a suggested route.
+If you’re comfortable on a bike but are unsure of which route to take, visit the Commuter Counseling page to receive a suggested route.
 You can also use MapMyRide to create your own route and to find routes other cyclists have created.

 Click the map to enlarge the view.
 If you live within the center circle you can walk to the center of Yale in 15 minutes.
 If you live within the outer circle, you can bike in 15 minutes.
 It is often faster and more predictable to walk or bike than to drive.

 The third Friday of every month is the Bike (and Walk) to Work (and School) Day Breakfast from 7:30 - 9:30am